rse/ffmpeg/README.md

 instead.

-**LICENSE NOTICE: Although this NPM module is licensed under MIT license, the externally downloaded and used FFmpeg binaries are licensed under LGPL/GPL, depending on their particular build-time configuration.**
+**LICENSE NOTICE: Although this NPM module is licensed under MIT license, the externally downloaded and used FFmpeg binaries are licensed under LGPL or even GPL, depending on their particular build-time configuration.**

 Installation